Regular Season Hours: (Saturday, April 15th to September 30th) 9:30 am - 1:30 pm

 What if I don't like crowds?

-Consider coming when the Market first opens at 9:30.
-It's usually pretty quiet and laid-back for the first hour or so.
+Consider coming when the Market first opens: it's usually pretty quiet and laid-back for the first hour or so.

 Our Holiday Market, which starts in October, draws fewer crowds than in the summer, and is the perfect place to get all your holiday gifts!